Success on Pinterest, like everything in marketing, is based on having a solid strategy in place.

 Check out my episode with Kate here: How to Use Pinterest Analytics the Smart Way: Keyword and Image Secrets

-At the end of the day, traffic from Pinterest only matters if you have a strategy in place to leverage it.
+At the end of the day, traffic only matters if you have a Pinterest strategy in place to leverage and make money.

 I’ve got a confession for you.
 The highest page view month I’ve ever had on my 5-year-old blog is 83,000.